Chandler the Chicken – Free Crochet Pattern

 Ad-Free PDF Pattern for Chandler the Chicken

-• When working in continuous rounds, keep track of your rows with a stitch marker.
+• when working in continuous rounds of this crochet chicken amigurumi, keep track of your rows with a stitch marker.

-• Use the invisible decrease to eliminate any noticeable bumps in your stitches.
+• Use the invisible decrease to eliminate any noticeable bumps in your stitches when making this crochet chicken pattern.

-• Reference this list of amigurumi tips for more helpful information!
+• Reference this list of amigurumi tips for more helpful tricks for improving your amigurumi or this free chicken crochet pattern!

-• Use a yarn like Parfait Chunky or another size 6 yarn, along with a hook that suits your desired yarn to create a much larger amigurumi chicken!
-When I use Parfait Chunky yarn, I use a 5mm crochet hook.
+• Make a Large Crochet Chicken: Use a yarn like Parfait Chunky or another size 6 yarn, along with a hook that suits your desired yarn to create a much larger crochet chicken amigurumi!
+When I use Parfait Chunky yarn, I use a 5.0mm crochet hook.

-• Want to turn this free chicken crochet pattern into a hen amigurumi or a chick for Easter?
+• Hen or Easter Chick Amigurumi: Want to turn this free chicken crochet pattern into a hen amigurumi or a chick for Easter?
 Just make the whole body and comb piece in one solid color, like yellow!

-• Take a look at this list of modification ideas to transform Chandler into a variety of different birds!
+• More Ideas: Take a look at this list of modification ideas to transform this crochet chicken pattern into a variety of different birds!

 More Free Farm Animal Crochet Patterns

-I hope that you enjoyed this free chicken crochet pattern!
-If you want to create even more farm animal amigurumi, be sure to check out my full collection of free farm animal crochet patterns!
-Some of my favorites include: Hailey the HorsePresley the Pig, and Memphis the Moo-Cow!
+I hope that you enjoyed this free chicken amigurumi pattern!
+If you want to create even more cute farm animal amigurumi, be sure to check out my full collection of free farm animal crochet patterns!
+Some of my favorites include:

 I hope you enjoyed this pattern!
 If you make it, leave me a comment below.